FrauenLoop-gUG/js/ToDiscuss.md

 >9. if statements (if input is empty)

 - File on bitbucket in main folder "week1...welcome to JS" follows different outline

+## Week 2 Class 1 ##

+- Course notes deep dive into JS function declaration vs. expressions while code is seeminly unrelated
+- Details needed to explain code
+- Where to find the "references"?